nss-evening-web-development/curriculum/src/data/curriculum/client/week-01/assignments/01-clipractice.md

 If you don't have a workspace directory yet, go to your terminal, type `cd` and press enter to get to your home directory.
 Then `mkdir workspace`.
 Then you can `cd workspace`.

+Create the `foundations` directory inside the workspace directory.

 In the `foundations` directory, we will create two more directories: `inclass` and `exercises`

 Once we are all setup, our directory structure will look like this: